-- a U.S. Person as defined in U.S. Regulation S of the Securities and Exchange Commission ("SEC"); or - any other person (a) who seems to be directly or indirectly in violation of the laws and regulations of any country or any government authority, or (b) who may, according to the Fund's Management Company, cause damage to the Fund that it would not have otherwise suffered or incurred
+- a U.S. Person as defined in U.S. Regulation S of the Securities and Exchange Commission ("SEC"); or - any other person (a) who seems to be directly or indirectly in violation of the laws and regulations of any country or any government authority, or (b) who may, according to the UCI's Management Company, cause damage to the UCI that it would not have otherwise suffered or incurred.

-To this end, the Fund's Management Company may:
+To this end, the UCI's Management Company may:

-- (i) refuse to issue any unit if it seems that as a result of such issuance said units would or could be held directly or indirectly by or on behalf of a Non-Eligible Person; - (ii) at any time request that a person or entity whose name is listed in the unitholders' registry provide it with information, and a statement to that effect, indicating that such person would deem necessary to determine whether the actual beneficiary of the units is a Non-Eligible Person or not: and - (iii) carry out, within a reasonable timeframe, a mandatory redemption of all the [units/shares] held by a unitholder/shareholder if it seems that the latter is (a) a Non-Eligible Person and, (b) such person is the sole or joint beneficiary of the units.
-During such timeframe, the actual beneficiary of [the units/shares] may present comments to the competent body.
+- (i) refuse to issue any unit/share if it deems that, as a result of such issuance, said units/shares would or could be held directly or indirectly by or on behalf of a Non-Eligible Person; - (ii) at any time request that a person or entity whose name is listed in the unitholders'/shareholders' register provide it with information, accompanied by a statement to that effect, that it would deem necessary for the purposes of determining whether the actual beneficiary of the units/shares is a Non-Eligible Person or not; and - (iii) carry out, within a reasonable timeframe, a mandatory redemption of all the units/shares held by a unitholder/shareholder if it seems that the latter is (a) a Non-Eligible Person and, (b) such person is the sole or joint beneficiary of the units/shares.
+During such timeframe, the actual beneficiary of the units/shares may present comments to the competent body.

-This may also apply to any person (i) who seems to be directly or indirectly in violation of the laws and regulations of any country or any government authority, or (ii) who may, according to the Fund's Management Company, cause damage to the Fund that it would not have otherwise suffered or incurred.
+This may also apply to any person (i) who seems to be directly or indirectly in violation of the laws and regulations of any country or any government authority, or (ii) who may, according to the UCI's Management Company, cause damage to the UCI that it would not have otherwise suffered or incurred.